Easing a Faulty Childhood Belief

 Again, a Primary Point showed the greatest negative intensity.
 But this time it was directing us to the Stomach Meridian.

 Steve B. Reed, LPC, LMSW, LMFT is a psychotherapist and treatment method innovator who has developed the REMAP process.
-Steve provides training in the REMAP methods and individual counseling both in office and by telephone.
+Steve provides training in the REMAP methods and individual counseling both in-office, by telephone, and video sessions.